Royal Hotel, Norwich: New site

 The new site in the area now called Agricultural Hall Plain was at the heart of Norwich's commercial district.
 The site of the new hotel had to be cleared of buildings previously occupied by a firm of solicitors, Fosters, Burroughs and Robberds and the yard of the stonemason company of Barnabas Barrett.
 During the site clearance in 1896 discoveries were made of sections of Norwich Castle outer precincts.
-The new hotel was designed by the Norwich architect Edward Boardman, who was one of the most successful Norwich architect in the second half of the 19th century.
+The new hotel was designed by the Norwich architect Edward Boardman, who was one of the most successful Norwich architects in the second half of the 19th century.

 Builder

 A local building company called John Youngs and Son was used for the construction and the building was completed, along with the demolishing and clearance of the old Hotel in Gentlemen's Walk, for the sum of £23,905.

 Design and construction

 The new hotel was designed by Boardman to be spacious, luxurious and to have installed the latest modern fixtures and fittings of the time.
 Boardman also incorporated into the design of the new hotel part of the interior decoration of the former solicitor's offices which had stood on the site.
 The offices had contained a particularly fine example of a plasterwork ceiling laid on oak lath measuring 17 ft by 30 ft.
 This section of ceiling had been very carefully removed and was installed in the new first floor drawing room in the hotel, along with French casements to the balcony.
 The hotel was six storeys high which included a basement.
 Many of the front elevation windows were mullioned.
 Over the front entrance to the Hotel there is a balcony with intricately sculpted brick latticework.
 This exterior decorative brickwork is known as Costesseyware, with the materials for this work being supplied from the brick works of George Gunton in Costessey.
 These bricks are to be found on many building in and around Norwich and were used and promoted by local architects such as Boardman and George Skipper.
 This method of brickwork was easily rubbed and shaped to form intricate patterns and sculptures.
-The front elevation of the building is a built in a semi circular curve running from the top of Prince of Wales Road into Bank Plain and has three gable end incorporated into the curve all of which have further alternating brickwork decorative detailing.
+The front elevation of the building is a built in a semicircular curve running from the top of Prince of Wales Road into Bank Plain and has three gable ends incorporated into the curve all of which have further alternating brickwork decorative detailing.
 The front elevation at street level was constructed from stone masonry of a colour to match the brickwork, which begins at the first lift at ground floor level.
 The roof of the hotel was originally tiled with green slate.